ethanherron/genmod/README.md

 UNetModel is from https://github.com/openai/improved-diffusion/tree/main.

 It started out as what is described above, but quickly descended into a dumpster fire of random little ideas I wanted to try out.
-Enter at your own discretion.